 - USB-C and Thunderbolt 3 Compatible - For MacBook Pro 13/15/16 (2016/2017/2018/2019/2020), New MacBook Air, New iPad Pro, New iMac, MacBook 12, Surface Pro 7/Book 2/Go, Chromebook, HP, Dell, Acer, etc....

 MacBook Air or non-retina MacBook Pro

-Once you have obtained a HDMI cable and adapter all you need to do is plug it into your TV and select the correct input on the TV for the port that it is plugged into.
-By default your display should show up on the TV screen, and you can go into the display part of the system preferences to toggle mirroring and change the arrangement of the TV screen and your MacBook screen (see below).
+Once you have obtained an HDMI cable and adapter, all you need to do is plug it into your TV and select the correct input on the TV for the port that it is plugged into.
+By default, your display should show up on the TV screen, and you can go into the display part of the system preferences to toggle mirroring and change the arrangement of the TV screen and your MacBook screen (see below).